probmods/probmods2/chapters/bayesian-data-analysis.md

 var posterior = Infer(model);

-//compute the probbaility that p lies in the interval [0.01,0.18] expectation(posterior,function(p){0.01<p && p<0.18})
+//compute the probability that p lies in the interval [0.01,0.18] expectation(posterior,function(p){0.01<p && p<0.18})
 ~~~~